 The epidemiology of head and neck cancer and the risk factors for and pathogenesis of these tumors will be reviewed here.
 Issues related to pathology, diagnosis, staging, and therapy are considered separately.
 (See appropriate topic reviews).

 In the United States, head and neck cancer accounts for 3 percent of malignancies, with an estimated 53,000 Americans developing head and neck cancer annually and 11,500 dying from the disease .
-The incidence in African American men during the years 1987 to 1991 was 24 per 100,000, approximately 50 percent higher than in white American men .
-The mortality associated with head and neck cancer in African Americans is also higher than in whites (median overall survival 21 versus 71 months) .
-The poorer prognosis appears to be due in large part to poorer outcomes in patients with oropharyngeal cancer, which is much less common in black compared with white patients (4 versus 34 percent).
-In this study, HPV positivity was much less common in black patients (4 versus 34 percent).
+The incidence of laryngeal cancer, but not oral cavity and pharyngeal cancer, is approximately 50 percent higher in African American men .
+The mortality associate with both laryngeal and oropharyngeal cancer is significantly higher in African American men, which may reflect the lower prevalence of HPV positivity .
 (See "Human papillomavirus associated head and neck cancer", section on 'Prognosis'.)